stripe/stripe-react-native/README.md

 Compatible with apps targeting iOS 11 or above.

-sdk uses typescript features available from `>= 7.9.0` babel version, you can either upgrade babel or use `plugin-transform-typescript` plugin to handle this.
+The SDK uses TypeScript features available in Babel version `7.9.0` and above.
+Alternatively use the `plugin-transform-typescript` plugin in your project.

 You'll need to run `pod install` in your `ios` directory to install the native dependencies.